benwiz/graphics/README.md

 ## To Do

-- Background rectangle
+- Placement of background rectangle can be improved
-- Get all points from line intersections
-- Get rectangles from these points
-- Color some in randomly as long as there is not already an underlying, background rectangle

 ### To Do Never